CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 ### Competitor analysis

-Finally, we are going to extract Pizza Hut's competitors from the `cartobq.docs.honolulu_planet_nodes` table and compute the local outlier factor (using the [LOF](../../sql-reference/statistics/#lof) function) to identify those that are very close to one another and those far from the other.
-This will give us additional insights to decide where it would be more interesting to open a new restaurant.
+Finally, we are going to extract Pizza Hut's competitors from the `cartobq.docs.honolulu_planet_nodes` table and compute the local outlier factor (using the [LOF](../../sql-reference/statistics/#lof) function) to identify those that are very close to one another and those far from the others.
+This will give us an additional insight to decide where it would be more interesting to open a new restaurant.
+The result can be found in `cartobq.docs.honolulu_competitors_lof`.

 ```sql
 DECLARE honolulu_buffer GEOGRAPHY;